 Fix: ssh connection refused port 22

 SSH stands for Secure Shell, which creates a connection between the server & client.
 This connection can be used to communicate or transfer media/files through the server and client.
-In certain situations, users face the “Connection refused port 22” message during connecting servers.
+In certain situations, users face the “Connection refused port 22” message while connecting servers.
 By default, the SSH service runs on port 22, which is a secure medium to transfer sensitive data.
-This article will explain all feasible solutions to tackle the “ssh connection refused port 22” error, along with reasons.

 How to Fix the “ssh connection refused port 22” Error?

 The “ssh connection refused port 22” error arises during the establishing connection to a server.
 There are many other reasons, such as incorrect “username”, “IP address”, “Internet connection”, and many more.
 Some technical reasons with solutions are discussed as follows.
-Before digging into the details, let’s look at what the error looks like:
+Before digging into the details, let’s look at what the error looks like

-Reason 1: OpenSSH is not installed
+Reason 1: OpenSSH is Not Installed

+OpenSSH is a software suite that provides secure network communication and file transfer using the SSH protocol.
 In the Linux systems, the OpenSSH packages are not installed by default.
 The missing SSH (server, client) is one reason for this error.

-Solution: Install OpenSSH in System
+Solution: Install OpenSSH in the System

-$ sudo apt install openssh-server
+sudo apt install openssh-server

 After executing the command, users can connect to the system on port 22.